 Considerable uncertainty surrounds the question of passage of sperm through the cervix.
 The swimming speed of human sperm in fluid is approximately 5 mm/min, so in theory, sperm could swim through the cervical canal in a matter of minutes or hours.
 In reality, some sperm have been found in the upper reaches of the uterine tubes within minutes of coitus.
 These pioneers are likely to have been swept up the female reproductive tract during muscular contractions occurring at the time of or shortly after coitus.
-Research on rabbits has indicated that most of these sperm have been damaged and would not be able to fertilize an egg.
-The functional status of early-arriving human sperm is not known.
-On the other end of the spectrum, viable sperm have been taken from the cervix as long as 5 days after coitus.
-Between these two extremes, over the course of hours or even days, most of the spermatozoa make their way through the cervical mucus and up the cervical canal and into the uterus, where even less is known about the course of sperm transport in the human.
-Whether or not sperm are stored in the cervix is still not entirely certain.
-Sperm transport into and through the uterus is assumed to be assisted by contractions of its thick smooth muscle walls.
-There may or may not be subtle influences that favor the transport of sperm toward the opening of the uterine tube that contains the ovulated egg.
 Of the huge numbers of sperm that enter the female reproductive tract, almost all fail to reach the uterine tubes.
 The unsuccessful sperm are removed by the infiltration of white blood cells into the cavities of the vagina, cervix, and uterus.
 These cells, along with certain immunoglobulins, inactivate and degrade foreign invaders, in this case, the excess sperm.
 Fortunately, the uterine tubes are not subject to this sort of cellular infiltration.

 The openings of the uterine tubes into the uterus (uterotubal junction) represent another barrier to sperm transport.
 With two uterine tubes and usually only one ovulated egg, any spermatozoon that enters the empty uterine tube is automatically doomed to reproductive failure.
 Roughly 10,000 or fewer sperm cells of the millions in the ejaculate enter the correct tube.
 These sperm cells collect in the lower part of the uterine tube and attach to the epithelium of the tube for about 24 hours.

 Two critical events occur during this period of attachment.
 The first is called capacitation, a reaction necessary for a spermatozoon to be able to fertilize an egg.
 The first phase of the capacitation reaction is the removal of cholesterol from the surface of the sperm.
 Cholesterol was introduced onto the sperm head to prevent premature capacitation.
 The next phase of capacitation is the removal of many of the glycoproteins that were deposited on the sperm head within the epididymis.
 After their removal, the spermatozoon is now capable of fertilizing an egg.
 It is likely that covering the sperm cells with glycoproteins and then cholesterol is done to prevent the sperm from prematurely attempting to fertilize other somatic cells that they encounter on their way to meeting the egg.
 Capacitation removes the molecular shield.

-A second phenomenon occurring while the sperm are attached to the distal tubal lining is hyperactivation of the sperm.
-Hyperactivation is manifest by the increased vigor in their swimming movements and allows the sperm to break free from their binding with the tubal epithelial cells.
-Hyperactivated sperm are more efficient in making their way up the uterine tube and penetrating the coverings of the egg.
+A second phenomenon occurring while the sperm are attached to the distal tubal lining is hyper activation of the sperm.
+Hyper activation is manifest by the increased vigour in their swimming movements and allows the sperm to break free from their binding with the tubal epithelial cells.
+Hyper activated sperm are more efficient in making their way up the uterine tube and penetrating the coverings of the egg.

 Once capacitated sperm break away from the tubal epithelium, they make their way up the uterine tube through a combination of their own swimming movements, peristaltic contractions of the smooth musculature of the tubal wall and the movement of tubal fluids directed by ciliary activity.
 In the upper third of the uterine tube, a few hundred sperm approach the ovulated egg.
 Only one of them out of the millions that left the male reproductive tract will attain is ultimate goal of fertilizing that egg.